“Duck duck goose?” “Duck duck grey duck?” Whatever side of that debate you support, turns out, you’re wrong. It’s really “duck duck Jeep.”

 Do a Google search for “duck duck Jeep,” and you’ll get more than 20 million results.
 The phrase and the movement behind it is a growing cultural phenomenon.
 But what exactly is it, and how did it begin?
 It all started, as such things often do, from a random event.
 A single impulsive act that, in the best traditions of the modern internet, exploded worldwide seemingly overnight.

 Allison Parliament didn’t set out to become an internationally known Jeep celebrity.
-But that’s exactly what happened after a terrible road trip from the southern United States to her native Canada.
-A dual citizen of both Canada and the United States, Allison decided to travel from her home in Clanton, Alabama to visit family and friends in Ontario last June.
+But that’s exactly what happened after a terrible road trip from the southern United States to her native Canada during the height of the Covid-19 pandemic.
+A dual citizen of both Canada and the United States, Allison decided to travel from her home in Clanton, Alabama to visit family and friends in Ontario.

 She never expected the welcome she got when she stopped for gas in a small Canadian town.
 As she was getting ready to fuel her pride and joy, a 2018 Jeep Wrangler Sahara she’d just bought, she suddenly found herself in the middle of an angry encounter.